-All other requirements for PUD developments in sections 145-87 through 145-92 shall apply to development in the PUD-II Zone unless such requirement is in conflict with the regulations governing the PUD-II Zone or other stipulation of Court Order.
+All other requirements for PUD developments in sections 145-87 and 145-92 in Article XX.A shall apply to development in the PUD-II Zone unless such requirement is in conflict with the regulations governing the PUD-II Zone or other stipulation of Court Order.

-© 145-88.
+§ 145-88.
 Application procedure for Planned Unit Developments.